VasKho/waybar-config/README.md

 ### Installation

-This config contains some variables which must be substituted with help of Makefile and `make.conf`.

-By default it's configured for sway and alacritty as terminal emulator, but you can simply change this in the config file by changing variable values.
+By default it's configured for sway and alacritty as terminal emulator, but you can simply change this in the `config.jsonc` file.

 ```sh
     make